yurt-page/Awesome-Cryptography-GUI/README.md

 The purpose of the QR Code scanning functionality is to allow quick unblocking of smartcards, since you can then simply:
 - make a QR Code for the Request code (e.g. using [CodeTwo QR Code Desktop Reader & Generator](https://www.codetwo.com/freeware/qr-code-desktop-reader/)),
+- click on the QR Code button in the app (code gets filled-in automatically after scan),
 - click on Generate to get your Response Code,
 - click on the Share button and share it to a QR Code generator app,
 - on the computer scan the Response QR Code from your webcam,